tombomba/tombomba.github.io/_posts/2020-01-02-ford-vs-ferrari-2019-mangold.md

 tags: [reviews]
 ---

-I once drove over the hills of San Francisco, at night, in a beat-up Porsche Carrera, with a 25 year old French girl in the passenger seat, and that experience told me everything I needed to know about why men love powerful machines.
+I once raced over the hills of San Francisco, at night, in a beat-up Porsche Carrera, with a 25 year old French girl in the passenger seat, and that experience told me everything I needed to know about why men love powerful machines.

 I didn't get that from "Ford v Ferrari," the new studio picture from James Mangold about the 1966 Le Mans road race.
 I mean, I didn't get that sense.
 The joy and freedom of a good car on the right road, everything coming at you point blank, passing in a flick, the satisfying downshifts, the blood pounding and the silly grin.